As an Amazon Associate we earn from qualifying purchases.

 To get the most out of this type of bra, step outside of your comfort zone and choose a few color and fabric options that you feel sexiest in!
-Push up bras are the queen of sex appeal bras, so work it ladies!
+Push up bras are the queen of sex appeal bras, so work it, ladies!

 Recommended Amount: 1-2, as you likely won’t be wearing this type of bra as regularly as a t-shirt bra.

-Recent fashion trends have majorly boosted their popularity with meant-to-be-seen peek-a-boo styling that screams casual, sexy, cool-girl vibe.
+Recent fashion trends have majorly boosted their popularity with meant-to-be-seen peek-a-boo styling that screams a casual, sexy, cool-girl vibe.

 Recommended Amount: Wide range of anywhere from 4-8, depending on styling and comfort preferences.
-Many smaller to medium sized ladies swear by these as their favorite of the everyday bra type!
+Many smaller to medium sized ladies swear by these as their favorite the everyday bra type!